 Q. What if I sell my main residence but I'm not able to buy another one straight away?

-In this case, the Government will offer a 'grace period' of 36 months during which time the purchase of your next main residence will NOT be subject to the 3% surcharge.
+In this case, the rules allow for a 'grace period' of 36 months during which time the purchase of your next main residence will NOT be subject to the 3% surcharge.

 Q. What if I already own a property, but I'm buying with someone who doesn’t?